MrBlackk/osm_area/README.md

 # osm_area
-Get bbox and calculate area and length of objects
+Calculates areas and distances of objects in bbox(latMin lonMin latMax lonMax).
+Prints in descending order.

 Run with args: latMin lonMin latMax lonMax